WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 - We created a project involving malaria classifier which uses Python but the whole code is written in R.
 - Thanks to RSuite, the project is divided into three parts: one responsible for preparing the model, second for evaluating it and the third one is ready to be used by your coworkers to test real samples.
 - We enabled the easy deployment of the project - even people who has never been programming are able to use the third part of the project in order to check whether a patient is sick or not.
+The only thing they need to do to achieve it, is to fill in a text file.

 This means we successfully completed the task described in the introduction.
 If you're interested in creating and developing similar projects, please check out these articles: